 - Google Sees Schools as a 'Pipeline of Future Users.'
 They're Not Wrong, and That's the Problem April 20, 2026

 Leaked Google documents call school Chromebooks a 'pipeline of future users.'
-Here's our honest take on what that means for parents and schools.
+Here's what that means for parents and schools.

 - Video Editing on a Chromebook in 2026: What Actually Works April 19, 2026